chinazoKizito/chinazoKizito/README.md

 - 👋 Hi, I’m @chinazoKizito
 - A B.Sc holder in Education/Chemistry and a Certified Data Scientist
-- 👀 I’m interested in and Data science and software development
+- 👀 I’m interested in Data science and software development
 - 🌱 I’m currently improving my Data science and machine learning skills
 - 💞️ I’m looking to collaborate on Data science projects
 - 📫 How to reach me on my email: kizitochinazo@gmail.com